LoganGrisham/VADisabilityCalculator/README.md

 # VADisabilityCalculator
-Web based VA Disability Calculator written with JS and JSON.
+Web based VA Disability Calculator written with Javascript.

 This is the source code for my VA Disability Calculator.
 To see it in action, check it out here: